 When the Obama Administration has come out and publicly accused another country for a cyber attack, it hasn’t been for this kind of state-on-state spying.
 What the Obama Administration has strongly objected to is China’s campaign of economic espionage against American companies.
 In May of 2014, the Justice Department went as far as to hand down indictments for five Chinese military hackers, accusing them of carrying out a multi-year campaign to steal industrial secrets from U.S. companies for the purpose of sharing that information with Chinese companies.
-Under emerging norms for espionage in cyberspace, information on Federal employees is considered a legitimate target.

 Director of National Intelligence James Clapper has stated in clear terms that the United States intelligence community does not engage in this kind of spying.
 To do so would undermine the global marketplace by providing an unfair advantage to state-owned enterprises (of which the United States has none).

 Getting China to stop this activity is at the top of our diplomatic agenda.
 Stopping foreign intelligence services from spying is not.
 If the Obama Administration had taken the advice of former Ambassador to the United Nations John Bolton, and kicked the Chinese Ambassador out of the country in response to the OPM attack, we would be setting a standard to which we would not wish to be held.